part 3: the highlands

 At a certain point we were beginning to wonder if anyone was going to come for us, as we debated the possibility of spending the night in the wrecked van, or taking our chances with walking however many miles it was into town, we were finally giving the information that we had been so desperately waiting for, the recovery truck driver was on his way!

 When he arrived he shooed us all into his massive truck while he used a small crane to pick our van up and place it on the flatbed, which we found to be quite impressive.
 Climbing back into the truck he asked us what happened and when Mike told him, his reply was that it happens all the time and that he has picked up quite a few people that have hit that same rock.
 Which made us all slightly annoyed to say the least.

 The driver was kind, and felt bad for us and was happy that our day had not been spoiled.
-He brought us all the way to our apartment and let us know where the van was going for the night.
+He brought us all the way to our apartment and let us know the van was going to the rental lot for the night.

 Although, there was a bit of a panic in the morning when the Rental car company called to ask us where it was.
 “What do you mean where is it?
 Don’t you have it?“

 SIDE NOTE: In case you’re wondering, we did a little over six thousand US dollars worth of damage to the van.
 Jake and I were a little sore the next day, but I (Being an Insurance Agent at the time) had purchased International car insurance prior to our trip so every bit of the claim was paid with no issue.